US Expects Serbia-Kosovo Talks to Restart After October 6 Kosovo Election

-STATE DEPARTMENT - New U.S. Special Envoy to the Western Balkans Matthew Palmer said Washington expects talks between Serbia and Kosovo to restart after Kosovo’s Oct.
-6 election.
+STATE DEPARTMENT - The new U.S. Special Envoy to the Western Balkans Matthew Palmer is calling on Kosovo and Serbia to restart talks after Kosovo’s October 6 election.

-He urged Kosovo to “take control of its own destiny” and “recognize that its priority is a deal with Serbia on normalization, and suspending the tariffs is part of that.”
+He urged Kosovo to “recognize that its priority is a deal with Serbia on normalization,” adding “suspending the tariffs is part of that.”
 Palmer said the U.S. is hopeful that Serbia will then respond with suspending the de-recognition campaign against Kosovo.

-Talks between the two nations have been put on pause since last year over Kosovo’s decision to impose a 100% tax on imported goods from Serbia.
+Talks between the two nations have been put on hold since last year over Kosovo’s decision to impose a 100% tax on imported goods from Serbia.

-Kosovo Prime Minister Ramush Haradinaj abruptly resigned in July after being summoned as a suspect before a war crimes tribunal in The Hague.
-Kosovo will hold a snap election Oct.
-6 following his resignation.
+Kosovo's Prime Minister Ramush Haradinaj abruptly resigned in July after being summoned as a suspect before a war crimes tribunal in The Hague.
+Kosovo will hold a snap election on October 6 following his resignation.

 VOA: Good afternoon, Special Envoy Palmer, thank you very much for talking to Voice of America.